Onshino Tabako

 Onshi no tabako (恩賜のたばこ) or Onshitabako (恩賜煙草) were the packets of cigarettes given out by the Japanese emperor.
 There were other kinds of special tobacco for relatives of the emperor and members of the Imperial Household.
 The production of the former came to an end in 1945.
 The production of Onshino Tabako finally ceased at the end of 2006, the last producer being the Japan Tobacco Company.

 History

-The exact origin of Onshino Tabako with the Imperial Seal of Japan, with the 16 petals of the chrysanthemum, is unknown; what is known is that Onshino Tabako had been in existence since the Meiji era.
-Empress Shōken, consort of the Emperor Meiji, presented wounded soldiers at the 1877 Satsuma Rebellion with Onshino Tabako as gifts, according to formal records.
-During the Sino-Japanese War (1894-1895), the cigarettes were produced by Iwaya Shokai Company.
+The exact origin of Onshino Tabako is unknown; what is known is that Onshino Tabako had been in existence since the Meiji era.
+Empress Shōken, consort of Emperor Meiji, presented wounded soldiers at the 1877 Satsuma Rebellion with Onshino Tabako as gifts, according to formal records.
+During the Sino-Japanese War (1894-1895), the cigarettes were produced by the Iwaya Shokai Company.